-  Docker can be a bit overwhelming to figure out at first, and the guys from the Codefresh inc. are well aware of that.
+Docker can be a bit overwhelming to figure out at first, and the guys from Codefresh inc. are well aware of that.
 In addition to working with existing docker files, you can choose from several different templates to ease the migration of your project to Docker containers.
-UI is clean and intuitive, there is almost no need to parse through the documentation to get started.
+UI is clean and intuitive, there is almost no need to parse through the documentation to start using it.

 The reason this CI tool deserves to be on the list lies in a feature that surprised me a bit.
 And that feature is launching your images to a stage-like environment.
-When the project is built and image created, you can launch it to see if it works.
+When the build finishes, you can launch the image to see if it works!
 That effectively means you get a staging environment without a need to provision additional virtual machines or deploy anything.
 And that’s great!

 Official website: Codefresh

 Availability: Free for 200 builds per month, 5 concurrent builds, and 1 hosted environment, paid for additional stuff

 Platform: Hosted and On-Premises via Kubernetes and Helm Charts